 It is important to understand the difference between feeling low and low pot.

 Low pot essentially means that you are experiencing undesirable feelings at the moment and are trying to behave like those feelings do not exist.
 It takes a lot of trust to share low self-esteem feelings.
 Not acknowledging and not sharing your low pot is a form of deceit – lying to both yourself and others.
+This is why it is important to find ways of uplifting self-worth.

 Feelings of worth can flourish only in an atmosphere where individual differences are appreciated, mistakes are tolerated, communication is open and rules are flexible – the kind of atmosphere that is found in a nurturing family.